thecosignstudio/process/_chapters/02-chapter-olga.md

 ---
 title: "Chapter 2: Lorem Ipsum"
+chapter_number: "02"
 ---

 # 02: Research & concept
 ## Introduction
 **In this section, you will learn:**
 - What research is and when to conduct it.